skupperproject/skupper-example-hello-world/README.md

 no services are exposed on it.
 Skupper uses the `skupper expose` command to select a service from one namespace for exposure on all the linked namespaces.

+**Note:** You can expose services that are not in the same namespace where you installed Skupper as described in the [Exposing services from a different namespace](https://skupper.io/docs/cli/index.html#exposing-services-from-different-ns) documentation.

 Use `skupper expose` to expose the backend service to the frontend service.